Vince Valholla

 On June 13, 2017, Miami New Times named Valholla Entertainment Best Record Label for their annual Best of Miami issue.
 In October 2017, Vince became the host and co-executive producer of the Dash Radio show, The Crib.
 Once airing weekly on Dash Radio's XXL Station, the show now airs on The City station (one of the many stations on Dash Radio).

 On December 14, 2018, Reggae-Fusion singer-songwriter King Charlz released his debut album titled ‘Still Searching’ on Valholla Entertainment.
 This album marked the first Reggae album executive produced by Vince.
 The 8 song set debuted in the Top 10 of the iTunes Reggae chart and peaked at #6.

 Beginning in January 2019, Vince and Valholla Entertainment entered into a global distribution agreement with AWAL.
-Vince later announced that he began work on a compilation album (Vince & The Valholla Empire) on June 29, 2019 and released the first single titled "Get It Started" featuring SIN aka LISTENtoSIN, Rob Markman, and Fatboy Shaw.
+Vince later announced that he began work on a compilation album (Vince & The Valholla Empire) on June 29, 2019 and released the first single titled "Get It Started" featuring SIN LISTENtoSIN, Rob Markman, and Fatboy Shaw.
 This single was produced by The Track Burnaz, Staylookingout, and Vince Valholla and released on Valholla Entertainment.

 During October 2019, SIN released a full-length LP titled 'Private Flight' featuring LunchMoney Lewis, Rob Markman and more.
 The LP which was executive produced by SIN and Vince Valholla peaked at #32 on iTunes Hip Hop Chart.

 On October 7, 2022, Vince released the first single from his new ensemble project, Vince & The Valholla Empire titled "FOREVER" which featured singer/songwriter/producer ADN Lewis.
 The R&B song was produced by Vince Valholla, The Track Burnaz, and Vegas Fontaine.
 Co-written and co-produced by Curtis Richardson and ADN Lewis.